ColdUnwanted/Outage-Bot/README.md

 ## Linux
 1. Make sure you have installed [Node.js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-debian-9) v10 or higher and [Git](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/).
 2. Clone this repository with `https://github.com/ColdUnwanted/Outage-Bot.git`
+3. Run `cd Outage-Bot` to move in the folder that Git has just created.
+4. Run `npm install` to download the node modules required.